turingschool/front-end-curriculum/projects/module-3/swapi-trivia.md

 ### Iteration 1: Landing Page

 - When the app starts up on the root route, `/`, the user should be introduced to a welcome form asking for the user's name, favorite quote from the Star Wars films, and must select a ranking on how familiar they are with the Star Wars universe.
-You can list the options however you'd like, but there should be atleast three categories for  `novice`, `intermediate`, & `expert`.
+You can list the options however you'd like, but there should be at least three categories for  `novice`, `intermediate`, & `expert`.
 - An error message should appear if one of the inputs has not been filled out.
 - All inputs must be filled in order for the user to sign in.